 Second side: Cost

-Using Big Data Analytics in the healthcare process can definitely reduce the overall costs.
+Using Big Data Analytics and NLP in healthcare process can definitely reduce the overall costs.
 Making use of Big Data Analytics can save us from conducting unnecessary tests.

 In one of his studies, McKinsey reported that U.S Healthcare sector can save $300 billion per year.
 This can be explained further as follows: